-- b) Outreach to stakeholders will include notification to MPO Committees and the Consultation Contacts listed in Appendix B. - c) Public outreach to promote the availability of drafts and to encourage public comment will include a press release issued to media contacts in Appendix C and social media notifications. - d) All public comments received during the review process will be addressed and incorporated as appropriate.
+- a) The draft PP will be made available for public review and comment for 45 days.
+The proposed document will be available on the Lexington Area MPO's website www.lexareampo.org and paper copies will be available at the MPO office, the Jessamine County Library and Lexington's Downtown Library. - b) Outreach to stakeholders will include notification to MPO Committees and the Consultation Contacts listed in Appendix A. - c) Public outreach to promote the availability of drafts and to encourage public comment will include a press release issued to media contacts in Appendix B and social media notifications. - d) All public comments received during the review process will be addressed and incorporated as appropriate.